anenchu/rc-spanishIdValidator/README.md

 ###Usage and examples

-Usage of the validation directives it's very easy.
+The usage of the validation directives is very easy.
 Each input you want to validate must contain the **ng-model** and the directive, **rc-dni** in this example.
 Now the directive will set invalid the input if it is not correct.

 ```